 You may want to minimize your child’s struggles or concerns you have about him.
 It is natural to want him to make the best impression possible.
 However, it is pertinent to be as upfront with the school as possible.
 If your child is struggling in some way, we can work to provide him with all of the appropriate support.

-Email is GREAT for small details but is not ideal for big issues.
+7. Email is great for small details but is not ideal for big issues.

 If you have a concern, make an appointment and have a face-to-face meeting.
 Although email communication can be efficient, personal communication is more effective for problem-solving.
 Email is perfect for questions about supplies or homework.
 However, face-to-face is the best way to sort bigger problems.
 It leaves less to interpretation and can get resolution must faster and more efficiently.